NsMobileTeam/NsAndroidCommonUtils/README.md

 public static NsPrefs get()
 //Get or create a new sharedPreference bundle by Name public static NsPrefs get(String name)
+//Get or create the default EncryptedSharedPreferences bundle by Name public static NsPrefs getSecure()
-//Get or create a new sharedPreference bundle by Name public NsPrefs(String name)
+//Get or create a new EncryptedSharedPreferences bundle by Name public static NsPrefs getSecure(String name)
+//Get or create the default EncryptedSharedPreferences bundle by Name locked by device locking mechanism public static void getLocked(IUserAuthListener listener)
+//Get or create a new EncryptedSharedPreferences bundle by Name locked by device locking mechanism public static void getLocked(String name, IUserAuthListener listener)

 ////Methods:
 //Save a boolean value for a String key in the sharedPreferences